uvic-teach/project-m1-team9/Assets/UseCases.md

 - How far in advance of their appointment is the user given appointment time and location //Albert: Aren't there no appointments for triage?
 Fix?

 ---

+// From Main to edit/add to above

+### UC-5

+**Description**: Register to Mr ED

+**Actors**: Patient, BC health database

+**Assumptions**:

+- Patient does not have an authorized account in the Mr ED system
+- Mr ED system has access to BC health Database

+**Steps**:

+1. Patient fills in Username
+2. Patient fills in health info
+   2.1 patient gives health number
+   2.2 number is checked against database
+3. Patient gives password
+4. patient confirms password

+**Variations**:
+patient puts in wrong health number - returns an error **Non-functional**:

+**Issues**:
+cyber security, leaking patient health info

+### UC-6 extends UC-3

+**description**: notify patient of ED vist

+**change**: want to alert patient that they should now arrive to the ER room so they can be helpped

+**Steps**:
+1. recieve the patient that needs to be notified to com into the ER
+2. send a notification to patient for patient to confirm they are coming
+3. wait for patient to confirm
+4. They confim that they are coming

+**Variations**:

+**Non-functional**:

+**Issues**:
+cyber security